hipc-book/hipc-book.github.io/_lectures/9-more_accelerators.md

 Once a thread block is launched on a Stream Multiprocessor (SM), all its warps remain resident until their execution is complete.
 A new block will not be launched on the SM until there is sufficient free shared memory and an adequate number of available registers to accommodate all the warps.

-If the currently executing warp stalls (e.g., while waiting for a memory reques or access to an under-pressure functional unit), the scheduler suspends this warp and executes the next ready warp.
-This process, known as a _context switching_, transfers control from one warp to another.
+If the currently executing warp stalls (e.g., while waiting for a memory request or access to an under-pressure functional unit), the scheduler suspends this warp and executes the next ready warp.
+This process, known as _context switching_, transfers control from one warp to another.
 The data associated with the suspended warp remains in the register file, allowing for quick resumption once its operands become ready.

 As all register values and the program counter (PC) for a warp are stored in the register file, and shared memory (and cache) is accessible to all warps within a thread block, context switching on a GPU is significantly more lightweight than traditional CPU context switching.